maxipon/miniai/README.md

 ## Quick Start

 1. **AI Text Summarizer**:
-   - Paste your text into the provided area.
+   - Paste your text into the provided area (between 200 and 10000 word!)
    - Click the "Submit" button to receive a concise summary.

 2. **Text2Img**: